-Khamsum Yulley Namgyal Chorten stands out by far as the top places in Bhutan, on a beautiful ridge above the Punakha valley.
+Khamsum Yulley Namgyal Chorten stands out by far as the top places to visit in Bhutan, on a beautiful ridge above the Punakha valley.
 It took nine years to build, and Holy Scriptures rather than engineering manuals were consulted to construct this 4-story temple.
 It is a fine example of Bhutanese architecture and artistic traditions.
 This temple has been dedicated for the wellbeing of the kingdom, its people and all sentient beings.
 It is a 20-30 minutes hike from the suspension bridge.

 Phobjikha Valley (Gangtay)

-Phobjikha a must visit top places in Bhutan, is a bowl-shaped glacial valley on the western slopes of the Black Mountains, bordering the Jigme Singye Wangchuck National Park.
+Phobjikha a must see top places to visit in Bhutan, is a bowl-shaped glacial valley on the western slopes of the Black Mountains, bordering the Jigme Singye Wangchuck National Park.
 Because of the large flock of black-necked cranes that winters here, it is one of the most important wildlife preserves in the country.
 In addition to the cranes there are also muntjacs (barking deer), wild boars, sambars, serows, Himalayan black bears, leopards and red foxes in the surrounding hills.
 The Nakey Chhu drains the marshy valley, eventually flowing into the lower reaches of the Punak Tsang Chhu.
 Some people refer to this entire region as Gangte (or Gangtey), after the goemba (monastery) that sits on a ridge above the valley.

-This region among the top places in Bhutan that spans from 2,600-4,500m is the religious heartland of the nation and home to some of its oldest Buddhist temples and monasteries.
+This region among the top places to visit in Bhutan that spans from 2,600-4,500m is the religious heartland of the nation and home to some of its oldest Buddhist temples and monasteries.
 Tales of Guru Padmasambhava and the tertons (“religious treasure-discoverers”) still linger in this sacred region.

 Bumthang Dzongkhag consists of four main valleys Ura, Chumey, Tang and Choekhor.
 Choekhor is the largest of the four mountain valleys and is widely considered as ‘Bumthang Valley’.
 The valleys are broad and gentle carved by the ancient glaciers.
 The wide and scenic valleys draws a large number of tourists each year.